A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Introduction

 Polaritons are often introduced using the language of cavity quantum electrodynamics (cQED).
-The Jaynes-Cummings (JC) model treats the coupling of a two-level system to a single quantized cavity mode;\cite{shore93} the Tavis-Cummings (TC) model extends this description to the collective coupling of $N$ identical two-level systems to the same photonic mode.\cite{tavis68,garraway11} In both the JC and TC models, polaritons arise as the energy eigenstates of the coupled light-matter Hamiltonian: coherent quantum mechanical states that are a superposition of both molecular and photonic excitations.
-These polaritonic states appear as new optically bright features in the absorption spectrum of the coupled system, split in frequency by the vacuum Rabi splitting ($\Omega_R$), which scales as $\sqrt{N}$ in the TC collective coupling case.
+The Jaynes-Cummings (JC) model treats the coupling of a two-level system to a single quantized cavity mode;\cite{shore93} the Tavis-Cummings (TC) model extends this description to the collective coupling of $N$ identical two-level systems to the same photonic mode.\cite{tavis68,garraway11} In both the JC and TC models, polaritons arise as energy eigenstates of the coupled light-matter Hamiltonian: coherent quantum mechanical states that are a superposition of both molecular and photonic excitations.
+These polaritonic states appear as new, optically bright features in the absorption spectrum of the coupled system, split in frequency by the vacuum Rabi splitting ($\Omega_R$), which scales as $\sqrt{N}$ in the TC collective coupling case.
 Some other subtleties arise in the TC model: the polariton states are delocalized over the entire ensemble of coupled molecules, and, in addition, a manifold of $N-1$ collective ``dark states'' are left at the original uncoupled molecular energy.
 The dark states represent non-totally-symmetric linear combinations of molecular excitations which are formally forbidden from interacting with light and thus have no photonic contribution.
 The extent to which these dark states behave as uncoupled molecules remains an open question.

-Most theoretical efforts in polariton chemistry work within some variation of the cQED framework.
+Most theoretical work in polariton chemistry is carried out within some variation of this cQED framework.
 Ongoing efforts are updating cQED treatments to account for aspects of experimental complexity including structural and energetic disorder, detailed \textit{ab initio} molecular potential energy surfaces, treatment of large-$N$ intracavity ensembles, multi-mode cavity geometries, and photonic losses.\cite{wang21, mandal23, campos23}